MBrunoS/prisma-next-crud-generator/README.md

-# prisma-next-crud-generator
+# Prisma Next CRUD Generator

-> This generator was bootstraped using [create-prisma-generator](https://github.com/YassinEldeeb/create-prisma-generator)
+> This is a Prisma Generator for scaffolding NextJS apps.
+It was bootstraped using [create-prisma-generator](https://github.com/YassinEldeeb/create-prisma-generator)